City of Regina Homepage

 When will you mow the overgrown grass in the utility parcel (easement)?

 Utility parcels are cut approximately three times per year.
-If your easement has not been cut it is usually because there is watering ponding and we do not want to make the ponding worse by making ruts while mowing.
+If your easement has not been cut, it is usually because there is water ponding.
+Mowing while the ground is wet can create ruts and make ponding worse.
 Utility parcels have been designed to hold water over a specified area to help keep the water contained within the parcel until it has evaporated.
-Within a week or two of heavy rainfall the area should dry up.
-Homeowners may feel free to string trim or push mow the area if it is feasible.
+Within a week or two of heavy rainfall, the area should dry up.
+Homeowners may feel free to string trim or push mow the area, if it is feasible.
 Areas will be mowed when they are dry enough for the equipment.

-My house backs a park/open space area and I need to have materials delivered, may I have vehicle access through the park?
+My house backs onto a park or open space area, and I need to have materials delivered.
+May I have vehicle access through the park?

-Yes, generally homeowner/contractors will be allowed vehicle access as long as conditions permit and the access is limited.
-Please contact Service Regina at 306-777-7000 at least 48 hours in advance.
-You will be contacted to meet on site and complete a Parks Access Form with the details and agreement that you will be responsible for damage in the park.
+Yes, homeowners and contractors are generally permitted vehicle access through the park as long as conditions allow and access is limited.
+Please submit an online Service Request in advance.
+You will be contacted to arrange a site meeting and complete a Parks Access Form.
+The form outlines access details and agreement that you will be responsible for damage in the park.
+This process may take some time to complete, so it is recommended that you begin this process early.

 More Information +